 If you like what I used in my War Binder, you can download them for yourself!
 Because it was so much fun and I couldn’t help myself, I made about 19 cover images you can choose from as well as blank versions of the dividers (words w/o pictures).
 I even included a divider for a CHILDREN section if you have kiddos!

-(When you click on any of the three options below, a zip file will automatically download)
+(When you click on any of the three options below, it will take you to the attachment page.
+Click on the file name and the zip file will automatically download)

 And here are the rest of the resources I mentioned in the video –